craigatk/projektor-doc/content/docs/node-script/index.md

 message in a JSON file.
 This Slack message includes a direct link to the Projektor test report so users can quickly investigate test failures.

-To use it, set the `writeSlackMessageFile` parameter and set the `projectName` parameter to the name of your project - it is included in the Slack message.
+To use it, set the `writeSlackMessageFile` parameter and set the `slackProjectName` parameter to the name of your project - it is included in the Slack message.

 For example: